 Emer Smyth is a Research Professor at the Economic and Social Research Institute (ESRI).
-She is Co-Principal Investigator of Growing Up in Ireland (GUI), together with Dorothy Watson, and joint research area coordinator for education.
+She is Principal Investigator of Growing Up in Ireland (GUI), leads on a research programme with DCEDIY using GUI data, and is joint research area coordinator for education.
 Her main research interests centre on education, child wellbeing, school to work transitions, gender and comparative methodology.

 She has conducted a number of studies on the effects of schooling contexts on student outcomes, including Do Schools Differ?
 She led the Post-Primary Longitudinal Study (PPLS), which followed a cohort of young people from the first year of second-level education onwards.
 This study was the first of its kind in the Irish context, and yielded insights into important processes such as the transition to second-level education, the factors influencing examination performance, the impact of ability grouping, and gender and social differentiation in educational outcomes.